-

 Torcello, Murano and Burano islands

-The islands of Murano, Burano and Torcello are destinations in their own right.
-Murano is where all the Venetian glass is made, Burano island is the home of Venetian lace, and Torcello is the now-mostly-uninhabited island where Venice began.
+All of the islands of Murano, Burano and Torcello are worthy destinations in their own right.
+Murano is where all the Venetian glass is made, Burano is the home of Venetian lace, and Torcello is the now-mostly-uninhabited island where Venice first began.

-Torcello wasn’t on our radar for this trip, but we did see Murano the following day.
+Torcello wasn’t part of our plans for this trip, but we did see Murano the next day.

-Thanks to Google images, our #1 focus was the island of Burano.
+Thanks to Google images, we decided to spend a day in Burano.
 It was tops on our list because Dan wanted to photograph its brightly colored buildings.
-With stops, the boat trip took 40 minutes.
-It didn’t seem very long because the view was so interesting!
+Counting stops, the boat trip took 40 minutes.
+It didn’t seem very long though, because the view was so fascinating!

 ⓘ TIP: If you’re in the market for lace, check the label carefully, because a lot of it is made in China.
 Be prepared to pay a lot for real Venetian (Burano) lace.